 The 24 Books of Judaism are equivalent to the 39 Books common to all Christian Old Testaments, for Samuel, Kings, Chronicles, and Ezra-Nehemiah were each divided into two parts in the Christian canons, and the one Book of the Twelve Prophets was split into twelve books, one for each prophet.
 The above table lists the Book of Daniel with the Prophets, as found in the Dead Sea Scrolls, instead of the Writings as found in the Masoretic texts.

 St. Jerome was born in Dalmatia and had a great affinity for languages.
 He first settled in the Syrian desert and finally in Bethlehem.
 Commissioned by Pope Damasus in 382, he translated both Old and New Testaments into Latin; he completed the translation of the New Testament into Latin in 384, and the Old Testament by 405.
 St. Jerome translated from both Greek and Hebrew manuscripts of the Old Testament and noted the difference between the larger canon of the Greek Septuagint and the shorter Hebrew canon, and called those books comprising the difference the "hidden or secret books," or the Apocrypha.
 The books of the Apocrypha were written during post-exilic Second-Temple Judaism, after the time of Ezra and the Restoration but before the time of Jesus and the Roman destruction of the Temple in 70 AD.
-To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Council of Hippo in 393 AD preserved seven books of the Apocrypha, known as the deuterocanonical books: the Historical Books of Tobias (Tobit), First and Second Maccabees, and Judith, the Wisdom Books of Sirach and Wisdom, the Prophet Baruch, as well as the Greek portions of Esther (which includes the name of God), and Daniel which includes the Prayer of the Three Young Men, the story of Susanna, and Bel and the Dragon.
+To support the traditional use of the Greek Septuagint as the source of the Christian Old Testament, St. Augustine and the Council of Hippo in 393 AD preserved seven books of the Apocrypha, known as the deuterocanonical books: the Historical Books of Tobias (Tobit), First and Second Maccabees, and Judith, the Wisdom Books of Sirach and Wisdom, the Prophet Baruch, as well as the Greek portions of Esther (which added the name of God), and Daniel which contained the Prayer of the Three Young Men, the story of Susanna, and Bel and the Dragon.
 St. Jerome included these as well for a total of 46 Books in his Latin Old Testament.
 The Latin Vulgate Bible served as the standard Bible for Western civilization for over 1000 years.